refinedev/refine/documentation/blog/2021-10-6-migrating-react-admin-application-to-refine.md

 ---
-title: Migrating a React-Admin Application to Refine
+title: Migrating a React-Admin Application to refine
 description: Recently, our team decided to migrate a B2B admin panel of one of our customers from React-Admin to refine to battle test our new framework and improve our productivity.
 slug: migrating-a-react-admin-application-to-refine
 authors: umut
-tags: [refine, react-admin, adminpanel, crud]
+tags: [refine]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/placeholder.png
 hide_table_of_contents: false
 ---